 The next bit is very strange indeed.
 It goes into details about a Rosalind Russell vehicle from 1942, Flight For Freedom, in which Russel plays a popular aviator who is enlisted by the US government to spy on Japanese bases in the Pacific.
 She’s ordered to deliberately crash her plane in the ocean near a small island where food and shelter has been left for her.
 The Americans will be ‘forced’ by world opinion to search for her, giving them an excuse to search nearby Japanese controlled islands.
 However, the pilot learns that the Japanese know about the plan, and so ditches where no one can find her.

 On the surface, this seems irrelevant, but it does help get the idea across that conspiracy theories of Earhart’s disappearance started early.
+That’s not to say that the makers of this film were conspiracy theorists themselves, of course, just that these ideas were circulating.

 Next up, Joseph Jervis, a retired USAF officer.
 He claims that Earhart’s last flight was intended to overfly Japanese fortifications in the Pacific.
 He goes on to say that Japanese Zeros shot her down, and she crash landed on Hull Island.
 His theory is based on his interpretation of civilian radio directions to and from Earhart.
-I’m guessing these radio conversations didn’t include anything like: “oh, no, here come the Zeros!
+I’m guessing these radio conversations didn’t include anything like: “Oh, no, here come the Zeros!
 Tell FDR I…” before cutting out.

 Be cool if they did, though.